Vix.cpp v2.7.0 is here Read the blog

 vix tests

-When to use vix new
+When to use each template

 CommandPurpose

-vix buildBuild the project
+vix buildBuild the generated project.

-vix runBuild and run the app
+vix runBuild and run the generated app.

-vix testsRun tests
+vix testsRun tests.

-vix checkValidate the project
+vix checkValidate the project.

-vix installInstall project dependencies
+vix installInstall project dependencies.

-vix taskRun generated or custom project tasks
+vix taskRun generated or custom tasks.

 Next step

-Open the vix build guide.
+Open the vix build guide

 Released under the MIT License.